Parasite (2019 film)

-Parasite is a 2019 South Korean black comedy thriller film directed by Bong Joon Ho, who co-wrote the film with Han Jin-won.
-The film, starring Song Kang-ho, Lee Sun-kyun, Cho Yeo-jeong, Choi Woo-shik, Park So-dam, Jang Hye-jin, Park Myung-hoon, and Lee Jung-eun, follows a poor family who infiltrate the life of a wealthy family.
+Parasite is a 2019 South Korean black comedy thriller film directed by Bong Joon Ho, who co-wrote the screenplay with Han Jin-won.
+It stars Song Kang-ho, Lee Sun-kyun, Cho Yeo-jeong, Choi Woo-shik, Park So-dam, Jang Hye-jin, Park Myung-hoon, and Lee Jung-eun.
+The film follows a poor family who infiltrate the home and life of a wealthy family.

 The script is based on a play Bong wrote in 2013.
-He later adapted it into a 15-page film draft, and Han split it into three different drafts.
-Bong said he was inspired by the 1960 Korean film The Housemaid and by the Christine and Léa Papin incident in the 1930s.
-Filming began in May 2018 and finished that September.
-The project included cinematographer Hong Kyung-pyo, film editor Yang Jin-mo, and composer Jung Jae-il.
-Parasite premiered at the 2019 Cannes Film Festival on 21 May 2019, where it became the first Korean film to win its top prize, the Palme d'Or.
-It was praised for Bong's direction and screenplay, its editing, production design, and the performances of the cast.
-Parasite was released in South Korea by CJ Entertainment on 30 May, grossing $258 million worldwide on an $11.4 million budget.
+He later adapted it into a 15-page film draft, which was split into three different drafts by Han.
+Bong said he was inspired by the Korean film The Housemaid (1960) and the 1930s Christine and Léa Papin incident.
+Filming ran from May to September 2018 and included cinematographer Hong Kyung-pyo, editor Yang Jin-mo, and composer Jung Jae-il.
+Parasite premiered on 21 May 2019 at the Cannes Film Festival, where it became the first Korean film to win the Palme d'Or.
+It was praised for its direction, screenplay, performances, editing, and production design.
+It was released in South Korea by CJ Entertainment on 30 May, grossing $258 million worldwide on an $11.4 million budget.

-Among its numerous accolades, Parasite won the Academy Award for Best Picture at the 92nd Academy Awards, becoming the first non-English-language film to win the Academy Award for Best Picture.
-(Note: Although Parasite was the first film with a non-English script to win Best Picture at the Oscars, it is not to be confused with the first foreign film (produced by a company of a country that does not have English as its primary language) to win Best Picture, which was achieved by The Artist in 2012.
-The French-produced film was largely silent with French intertitles and contained a few spoken lines in English.
+Among its numerous accolades, Parasite won the Academy Award for Best Picture at the 92nd Academy Awards, becoming the first non-English-language film to do so.
+(Note: Although Parasite was the first film with a non-English script to win Best Picture at the Oscars, it is not to be confused with the first foreign filmproduced by a studio from a country that does not use English as its primary languageto win Best Picture, which was achieved by the French production The Artist (2012).
+However, this film was largely silent with French intertitles and contained a few spoken lines in English.
 The Academy dictates foreign language as the main qualification for international film, hence The Artist did not qualify.
-Further, while prior winners The Last Emperor and Slumdog Millionaire include significant amounts of non-English dialogue, they were considered products of the Hollywood system.)
+Further, while prior winners The Last Emperor (1987) and Slumdog Millionaire (2008) include significant amounts of non-English dialogue, they were considered products of the Hollywood system.)
 It won an additional three Oscars, for Best Director, Best Original Screenplay, and Best International Feature Film.
 It is the first South Korean film to receive any Academy Award recognition, and one of only four films overall to win both the Palme d'Or and the Academy Award for Best Picture, the first such achievement in over 60 years.
-(Note: By Parasite’s 2019 release, the previous two films to win both awards were The Lost Weekend (1945) and Marty (1955).
+(Note: By Parasites 2019 release, the previous two films to win both awards were The Lost Weekend (1945) and Marty (1955).
 The next to attain such achievement was Anora (2024).)
-It won the Golden Globe Award for Best Foreign Language Film and the BAFTA Award for Best Film Not in the English Language, and became the first non-English-language film to win the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
+It won the Golden Globe Award for Best Motion Picture – Non-English Language and the BAFTA Award for Best Film Not in the English Language, and became the first non-English-language film to win the Actor Award for Outstanding Performance by a Cast in a Motion Picture.